 Div Manickam - Dell Boomi 0:09

 All right.
 Hi, everyone.
-My name Div Manickam I lead product and solutions marketing here in Dell Boomi.
-We are a SAAS startup and we are helping companies that spread the business outcomes and helping break down data silos by allowing information to flow faster, whether it's processes, applications or data sources.
+My name's Div Manickam and I lead product and solutions marketing here at Dell Boomi.
+We are a SaaS startup and we are helping companies that spread the business outcomes and helping break down data silos by allowing information to flow faster, whether it's processes, applications or data sources.
 So super excited to be here.
 We are going through a product marketing solution within Boomi where we started realising that product marketing means something and everything to some people and is nothing to others, so we've been kind of going through that journey ourselves.
 And we we've gotten to a point where we think we're better suited a portfolio messaging, and kind of dive into that furthermore.